Notenkraker02/Bachelor-Thesis/README.md

 ## Forecasting Analysis

 ### In-Sample and Out-of-Sample Forecasting
-We perform both in-sample and out-of-sample forecasting for 8 different cryptocurrencies and compare the performance of Local Linear Forest against the baseline
+We perform both in-sample and out-of-sample forecasting for 8 different cryptocurrencies and compare the performance of Local Linear Forest against the baseline models.
+To evaluate whether these improvements are significant, we use the Model Confidence Set by Hansen et. al (2011).

 ### Market Cycle Analysis
 The study evaluates how each model performs during different phases of the market cycle, including bull runs, bear markets, and consolidation periods.
 This analysis helps assess the models' adaptability to varying market conditions, which is crucial for enhancing risk management strategies and facilitating informed investment decision-making.